SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | ------------- | ------------- |
 | MSU-MR | Working |

 Annotation: METEOR-M N1 suffered a loss of attitude.
-It was completely deactivated.
+It was completely deactivated, some rare activity on 1700Mhz.

 ### METEOR-M N2 [Norad 40069]